zappalaja/spear-mcp-test/README.md

 Model Context Protocol is a standarized form of two-way communication for connecting AI applications to external services, devices and databases.
 This test MCP server is designed for accessing SPEAR output.
 There are 3 different 'flavors' of SPEAR MCP server labeled as different branches in this repository.
 Each branch is catered to a specified SPEAR output location which include AWS hosted, STAC API hosted and local mounted directory hosted files.

 The SPEAR MCP server can be utilized in multiple ways.
-Currently, the most supported method is using the MCP server in parrallel with our Climate Chatbot model.
+Currently, the most supported method is using the MCP server in parrallel with our SPEAR Climate Chatbot model.
 You can find this chatbot here:

 https://github.com/zappalaja/spear-climate-chatbot